learning4better/english/README.md

 Polity words ( gathering information) _------------------

-# already and almost and just and all set and also and get
+# already and almost and just and all set and also and get and took or bring
 ------
    I have already done that